o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 1. Open a command line window and change to your project's release build install directory.

 2. Run the Game Launcher.
-Supply the path to the level that the project starts with.
 This opens the Game Launcher and loads the starting level.

     ```cmd
     ./MyProject.GameLauncher.exe
     ```

-Now you can distribute your project to other Windows devices!
-They must install [Microsoft Visual C++ (MSVC) Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160) to run the Game Launcher.
+Now you can distribute your project to other Windows devices.
+To run the Game Launcher, [Microsoft Visual C++ (MSVC) Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160) must be installed.